Aitslab/EasyNER/tutorials/evaluation_tokenlevel.md

 https://github.com/dmis-lab/biobert-pytorch/blob/master/named-entity-recognition/run_ner.py

-The script uses IOB2 files as input and calculates precision, recall and F1 scores on token-level.
+The script calculates precision, recall and F1 scores on token-level.

 # Combined prediction and evaluation procedure for BioBERT models
 1. Convert the gold standard to IOB2 format (if needed, see below).